ccwukong/Cachaca/README.md

 ## Attribution

-The photos/images that are used for development and demo purposes are from [https://www.pexels.com/](https://www.pexels.com/)
+- The dummy product photos/images that are used for development and demo purposes are from [https://www.pexels.com/](https://www.pexels.com/)

+- The logo/icon of Cachaca project is from [https://www.freepik.com/](https://www.freepik.com/)